mshanemc/homebridge-griddy/README.md

 Pretends to be a switch.
 Turns on if the price is low.

+## How do I define high/low or pick my load zone?

+See the config.schema.json (which Homebridge surfaces with a nice ui) for explanation of the options and what they mean.

 ## What can I do with that?

 Here's what devices look like